2. Markov Processes#

 The solutions to these recursive representations are:

 A Law of Large Numbers for this process conditions on \(X_{2,0}\).
-Since the conditional mean of \(X_{1,t}\) depends on \(X_{2,0},\) the state vector process is only ergodic when \(X_{2,0}\) has a degenerate, one value, distribution.
+Since the conditional mean of \(X_{1,t}\) depends on \(X_{2,0},\) the state vector process is only ergodic when \(X_{2,0}\) has a degenerate, one-value distribution.
 More generally, we can specify the distribution for \(X_{2,0}\) arbitrarily.

-Suppose that only \(\left\{X_{1,t} \right\}\) is observed and not \(X_{1,0}.\) Think of \(X_{2,0}\) as an unknown parameter with a subjective prior distribution.
+Suppose that only \(\left\{X_{1,t} \right\}\) is observed and not \(X_{2,0}.\) Think of \(X_{2,0}\) as an unknown parameter with a subjective prior distribution.
 The Law of Large Numbers conditioned on \(X_{2,0}\) opens the door to estimating this unknown parameter, and the prior distribution allows for precise inferential statements, pertinent to a statistical analysis.

-2.10.
+2.12.
 Inventing a Past Again#

 Thus, consider the vector autoregression

 where \({\mathbb A}\) is a stable matrix, \(\{W_{t+1}\}_{t=-\infty}^\infty\) is now a two-sided infinite sequence of i.i.d. \({\mathcal N}(0,I)\) random vectors, and \(t\) is an integer.
-We can solve this difference equation backwards to get the moving average representation
+We can solve this difference equation backwards to get the moving-average representation

 Then